kubiya-solutions-engineering/tool-azure-acr/README.md

-# Azure Command Line Interface (`az`) tool
+# Azure Command Line Interface (`az`) tool for Azure Container Repositories

 This tool definition wraps a Docker Hub container containing the Azure CLI into a tool.
 Can be used by Kubiya Teammates to access Azure using CLI commands.
+This tool specifically interacts with Azure Container Registry, and can manipulate container images there.

 # Installation